ktorio/ktor-documentation/topics/bearer-client.md

    Authorization: Bearer abc123
    ```

 3. Specify how to obtain a new token if the old one is invalid using `refreshTokens`.
-This block is called after receiving a `401` (Unauthorized) response with the `WWW-Authenticate` header.

    ```kotlin
    install(Auth) {